gjbex/training-material/Fortran/Doxygen/README.md

     documentation page.
 1. `node_mod.f90`: documented Fortran 2003 module implementing a node
     type for building binary trees, as well as some algorithms on trees.
+1. `Makefile`: make file to build the documentation.

 ## How to use?